It began in the cold...

 These caring individuals passed a hat around the room collecting enough money to incorporate and later rented a room near the YWCA for those seeking refuge from the cold.
 There were no beds, paid staff or showers.
 There were no grants, measurable outcomes or funders.
 There were people with a hot cup of coffee, an open door and a chair to sit on.

-Twenty-five years later, Helping Hands is poised to move into its first owned “forever home” in the history of its existence.This building will accommodate all operations and staff that comprise this agency but most importantly will give the agency the space to strategically implement its three main programs that we believe are paramount to addressing homelessness at its core.
+Twenty-five years later, Helping Hands moved into its first owned “forever home” in the history of its existence.This building accommodates all operations and staff that comprise this agency but most importantly gives the agency the space to strategically implement its three main programs that we believe are paramount to addressing homelessness at its core.

 We believe that to address homelessness, we have to tackle it on multiple levels.
-That is why we provide our emergency shelter through the state Department of Human Services- and United Way-funded Threshold program, which provides 42 beds of short-term emergency shelter with case management support for men and women.
+That is why we provide our emergency shelter through the state Department of Human Services- and United Way-funded Emergency Shelter and Day Services Program, which provides over 50 beds of short-term emergency shelter with case management support for men.

 But that isn’t enough.
-That is why we have our Stable S.M.I.L.E. program, which creates a budget and financial management program that keeps more than 80 individuals on Supplemental Security Income and Social Security Disability Insurance in our community stably housed and keeping their bills paid with needed budget support.
+That is why we have our Representative Payee Program, which creates a budget and financial management program that keeps more than 120 individuals on Supplemental Security Income and Social Security Disability Insurance in our community stably housed and keeping their bills paid with needed budget support.
 This is the only way most of these individuals would be able to be housed and keep their utilities on.

-Finally, we provide our U.S. Department of Housing and Urban Development- and Department of Human Services-funded Hearth House, a permanent housing solution for homeless individuals with accompanying disabilities that includes ongoing long-term (indefinitely if necessary) income-adjusted housing and case management support.
+Finally, we provide our U.S. Department of Housing and Urban Development- and Department of Human Services-funded Permanent Supported Housing Program, a permanent housing solution for homeless individuals with accompanying disabilities that includes ongoing long-term (indefinitely if necessary) income-adjusted housing and case management support.
 Residents of this program pay 30 percent of their income for their rent and utilities and there is no charge if income is zero.

 Statistics show individuals cannot really address the big barriers until they are under a roof they can call home.
 Permanent supported housing also saves the system thousands of dollars per year for every individual served.
 It is 52 times less expensive than the hospital emergency room and 18 times less expensive than a mental healthcare facility.
 One program in Denver reduced healthcare costs in their community by nearly 45 percent of what it cost previously to treat the same population.

-Helping Hands has 24 units of permanent supported housing, and we hope to be able to increase this in years to come.
+Helping Hands has 24 units of permanent supported housing, and we are actively working to increase this.
 We believe above all, creating permanent supported housing solutions is the future of ending homelessness in our country and here in Springfield.
 It ends with greater housing stability and housing satisfaction, and Helping Hands of Springfield has been about that for quite some time.

 Do you want to help?
 There are many ways to become involved in this innovative approach to changing Springfield as we grow into our first forever home.